gvwilson/sensibleadventures/cloudherd/reboot.md

         *   villages have dragon names like people
             *   Noxy explains what those are
         *   Noxy sees a wisp of smoke rising from a winter hut chimney
-            *   sees Tasteless come out and pee
+            *   sees Yestevan come out and pee
             *   he waves
-        *   Noxy makes a comment about how crass Tasteless is
+        *   Noxy makes a comment about how crass Yestevan is
             *   Thokmay (reasonably): "Well, everyone needs to do it"
             *   Noxy takes offense again (taking the village's side automatically)
         *   Thokmay: "What did he do?"